Choosing the right Bluetooth headset can be confusing.

-Neither weigh enough to make any appreciable difference to your helmet’s overall feel.
+Neither weighs enough to make any appreciable difference to your helmet’s overall feel.

 Winner: We’ll give this to the 20s.
 It’s sleeker, has a lower visual impact when mounted and is slightly lighter.

-Both headsets mount on the outer shell using an integrated clamp, meaning the main unit will fit just about any helmet ever made.
+Both headsets mount on the outer shell using an integrated clamp, meaning the main unit will fit almost any helmet.

 The 20s includes adhesive rubber spacers to fill out very slim helmet shells, but you could easily make something yourself from an inner tube if you buy a 10s.

-The inclusion of two types of mic and a range of adhesive pads mean open-face helmets are also supported by both units.
+Including two mic types and a range of adhesive pads mean both units also support open-face helmets.

 If your helmet doesn’t include speaker cutouts, you won’t be able to fit either headset’s speakers.